 - Click the Basemaps button and choose Light Gray Canvas.

-- Press Shift and draw a rectangle around the continental United States, using the wheel button on your mouse to zoom in.
+- Press Shift and draw a rectangle around the continental United States.

 - Select the TYPE field in the data pane and drag it to your map.